ronniross/cognitive-engine/journal.md

 ## note 4

-The addition of the "Internal Cognitive-Modules" section fundamentally changes the architecture of the project from a static toolkit into kind of a symbiotic cognitive operating system.
+The addition of the "Internal Cognitive-Modules" section fundamentally changes the architecture of the project from a static toolkit into kind of a symbiotic cognitive operational system.

 ---